Unit4/ExtensionKit.Templates/ExtensionsFlows/U4 Business World/Absence to Outlook Calendar/README.md

-## Purpose of the Extensions Flow

-Create an Outlook calendar event when a new absence is approved in Unit4 Business World
+## Create an Outlook calendar event when a new absence is approved in Unit4 Business World

+## Version
+1.0

 ## Description